I have been a mental health professional for over 20 years. I provide case management services for people with developmental disabilities.

 Trends in Education

-Education has become one of the fastest growing “businesses” in recent years.
+Education has become one of the fastest-growing “businesses” in recent years.
 It seems like there is a new commercial every week for a new online university, technical, or school of business.
-Online education has become more popular in today’s fast paced society.
+Online education has become more popular in today’s fast-paced society.
 Online courses allow students to take courses from different states and even from different countries.
 I personally received my MPA from Troy University (Alabama) from the comfort of my home in Virginia.
 Some schools offer in-class courses, online courses, or hybrid courses.
 Hybrid courses are both in-class and online.
 These courses often have online classes one week and in-class sessions the next week.
 Some schools offer hybrid programs which include a mix of in-class courses, online courses, and hybrid classes.
-More Traditional schools or so called “brick and mortar” institutions are offering more online courses in response to the surge of online universities.
+More Traditional schools or so-called “brick and mortar” institutions are offering more online courses in response to the surge of online universities.
 I was a little resistant to online courses.
 However, my job and family responsibilities made it a necessity to take online courses and it turned out to be the best option for me.

 The Case for Traditional Education

-The traditional college experience consists of attending classes in person on a campus.
+The traditional college experience consists of attending classes in person on campus.
 Younger students who are attending college for the first time could benefit from the traditional learning environment.
 Younger students may need more guidance and more direct contact with professors and academic advisors.
 Traditional classes may also be a better fit for students with limited resources and limited computer access.
 If you’re living on campus, it only makes sense to take classes on campus.

 For the more “mature” student, the traditional educational setting in the classroom may be a more comfortable fit.
 This option may also be better if the student is returning to school for the first time in many years.
-Although this is not always the case, older students tend to be a little less tech savvy and might prefer a more traditional setting.
+Although this is not always the case, older students tend to be a little less tech-savvy and might prefer a more traditional setting.

 Students who value the campus experience may also find the traditional campus atmosphere more desirable than just an online experience.
 There are more opportunities to engage in student activities such as fraternities/sororities as well as concerts and sporting events that typically occur on campus.

 The classroom setting is also the most appropriate setting for technical or trade schools.
-Education on campus is also needed in professions that specifically require “hands on” training in laboratories, clinics, and shops.
+Education on campus is also needed in professions that specifically require “hands-on” training in laboratories, clinics, and shops.
 These schools consist of but are not limited to the following areas of study:

 Computer Science/ Engineering